Skip to main content

 Fiscal Year 2026-2030 TIP

 The FY2026-2030 TIP is the active document describing local and state-led projects within the BMCMPO metropolitan planning area (MPA) that are approved to receive federal and state funding for the period July 1, 2025 through June 30, 2030.
-The FY 2026-2030 BMCMPO Transportation Improvement Program (TIP) was adopted by the BMCMPO Policy Committee on March 14, 2025 and approved by the Federal Highway Administration and Federal Transit Administration on August 28, 2025.
+The FY 2026-2030 BMCMPO Transportation Improvement Program (TIP) was adopted by the BMCMPO Policy Committee (PC) on March 14, 2025 and approved by the Indiana Department of Transportation, the Federal Highway Administration and the Federal Transit Administration on August 28, 2025.
+To view a copies of the original FY2026-2030 TIPs that were adopted by the PC and approved by state and federal agencies, please contact MPO staff.
+For more specific details on amendments, please either see the footnotes of the funding tables in the TIP, or contact MPO staff for associated memos and resolutions.

-The TIP Map is a tool for viewing the locations of federally funded projects within Monroe County.
-The map includes all TIP and STIP projects within Monroe County, as well as a layer that shows the boundaries of the BMCMPO Metropolitan Planning Area, or MPA.
-All federal funds distributed through the BMCMPO must support projects within this MPA boundary.
+The TIP Map is a tool for viewing the locations of federal and state funded projects within Monroe County that are associated with the TIP and STIP documents.
+The TIP map includes all TIP and STIP projects within Monroe County, as well as a layer that shows the boundaries of the BMCMPO Metropolitan Planning Area, or MPA.

 TIP Projects In The News